 Scientists In Houston Tell A Story Of Concrete, Rain And Destruction

+Hurricane Harvey was the worst flood in Houston's history.
+Scientists and citizens are still piecing together why it was so bad, but it's becoming clear that a lot of the damage comes down to how people have built America's fourth-largest city.

+You can see the problem from your car.
 Houston is a sprawling web of strip malls and 10-lane freeways.
-I meet hydrologist Jeff East under one of those freeways.
-We stand beneath an overpass and above the east fork of the San Jacinto River.

-Today, the river is more like a trickling stream, 20 feet below us.
+Hydrologist Jeff East stands under one of those freeways, beneath an overpass and above the east fork of the San Jacinto River.
+The river is more like a trickling stream, 20 feet below.
 But East points to a line of seeds and debris in the grass by the highway.
 "Actually there's a high water mark over here," he says.

 Debris left at the high-water mark is like a bathtub ring around Harris County.
-Along with gauges in the San Jacinto river, it shows flood levels never seen before.
+Along with gauges in the San Jacinto River, it shows flood levels never seen before.
 "This is the highest that it's been since we've been gauging the site since the 1940s," East says.

-Hurricane Harvey was the worst flood in Houston's history.
-Scientists and citizens are still piecing together the story of why it was so bad, but it's becoming clear that a lot of the damage comes down to how people have built America's fourth-largest city.

-Disaster Downstream
+Disaster downstream

 The San Jacinto is a perfect example of what went wrong.
-Normally it's pretty tame; the flow is about 30 cubic feet per second (A cubic foot is about enough to fill a basketball).
+Normally it's pretty tame; the flow is about 30 cubic feet per second (a cubic foot is about enough to fill a basketball).
 But during Harvey, the river was running at 80,000 cubic feet of water per second — headed south toward the city.

 The San Jacinto is just one of many streams and rivers that flow into Houston.
 The city is kind of like a drain in a huge bathtub.
 People have known that for years.
 In the 1940s, after huge floods, the city tried to stop the water before it reached Houston.
 Engineers built two reservoirs, called Addicks and Barker.